Mic92/nixos-shell/README.md

 (qemu) quit
 ```

-Forward a port 2222 on the host to port 22 in the vm:
+Forward port 2222 on the host to port 22 in the vm:

 ```console
 $ QEMU_NET_OPTS="hostfwd=tcp::2222-:22" nixos-shell